 - Roll out or flatten the small balls to an ⅛ of an inch thickness, to make the Gorditas.
 (You can roll them out with a rolling pin, or flatten them with a tortilla presser, or just by pressing them down with a plate or skillet!)

-- These Gorditas should be slightly thicker than a regular corn tortilla and slightly thinner than a flour Gordita.
-Fried Gorditas are supposed to puff-up or inflate when you fry them, but if you make them too thick, as soon as you place them in the oil, the Gordita will absorb too much oil and it won’t inflate at all.
-Mine are always about ⅛ of an inch thick, just very slightly thicker than a corn tortilla!
+- Fried Gorditas are supposed to puff-up or inflate when you fry them, but if you make them too thick, as soon as you place them in the oil, the Gordita will absorb too much oil and it won't inflate at all.
+Always try to reach a ⅛ inch thick Gordita, just very slightly thicker than a corn tortilla!

 Recipe Roundup Weekly Newsletter